awsdocs/amazon-emr-management-guide/doc_source/emr-connect-master-node-ssh.md

 Before you can use your Amazon EC2 key pair private key to create an SSH connection, you must set permissions on the `.pem` file so that only the key owner has permission to access the file\.
 This is required for creating an SSH connection using terminal or the AWS CLI\.

 1. Ensure you've allowed inbound SSH traffic\.
-For instructions, see [Before You Connect: Authorize Inbound Traffic](emr-connect-ssh-prereqs.md)\.
+For instructions, see [Before you connect: Authorize inbound traffic](emr-connect-ssh-prereqs.md)\.

 1. Locate your `.pem` file\.
 These instructions assume that the file is named `mykeypair.pem` and that it is stored in the current user's home directory\.